terteruu/terteruu.github.io/index.md

 layout: page
 ---

-# About Me
+# About the Group

-Here is **Jingqiang Ye (叶靖强)**.
+Here is **Ye Group** led by **Prof. Jingqiang Ye (叶靖强)**.

-I am an experimental particle physicist.
-My main research interests include the direct detection of dark matter, neutrinos, and axions using noble liquid detectors and the development of technologies for next-generation detectors.
-Our group is involved with the XENONnT dark matter experiment and RELICS reactor neutrino experiment, and I served as Analysis Coordinator for the XENONnT experiment from 2022 to 2023.
+Prof. Ye is an experimental particle physicist.
+His main research interests include the direct detection of dark matter, neutrinos, and axions using noble liquid detectors and the development of technologies for next-generation detectors.
+His group is involved with the XENONnT dark matter experiment and RELICS reactor neutrino experiment, and he served as Analysis Coordinator for the XENONnT experiment from 2022 to 2023.

-If you are interested in any aspect of me, you can feel free to contact me. please email me at *yejingqiang@cuhk.edu.cn*.
+If you are interested in any aspect of our group, you can feel free to contact Prof. Ye. please email at *yejingqiang@cuhk.edu.cn*.

 <br>